shrik450/blog/2024/scripting-with-fsharp.md

 ### Scaling up is easy

-It's really, really simple to refactor your scripts, split them into multiple files, use modules to encapsulate, etc. This is significantly easier than with Ruby because the type checking helps avoid mistakes when I refactor, and I'm a lot more confident with a complex script in F# than with Ruby.
+It's really, really simple to refactor your scripts, split them into multiple files, use modules to encapsulate, etc. I'm a lot more confident with a complex script in F# than with Ruby because the type checking helps avoid mistakes when I refactor.
 I still hate that you can't have cross-referencing definitions without using `and`, but for scripts this is relatively rare.

 ## The Bad